mrlizhaozhi/jekyll-themes/README.md

-# Jekyll Static Website Themes
+# Jekyll Static Website Themes - Powered by Netlify CMS!

 I'm using Jekyll to build static websites that serve various purposes.
 This repository stores all my work in Jekyll development.
 I'm open-sourcing these themes to help developers build websites faster.